krikun-a/HoloLattices/README.md

+# Preparing for public release
+The purpose of this fork is to prepare the HoloLattices package for public release, in order for it to be available for community for future holographic projects.

+The work is in progress.
+The main additions will be:

+- Interactive Jupyter Notebook based examples in the tutorial section
+- Interfaces with Mathematica and tutorial on how to export the equations of motion
+- Extra module with non-epriodic boundary conditions
+- Complete write up of the manuscipt (now Manual) describing the package, to be published along with the package itself
+- PyPI integration

+Stay tuned!

 # HoloLattices
 A generic code design for  to solve the problems typically arising in applications of holography to condensed matter systems.
 It consists of a set of initialization blocks, which include importing the form of equations from Mathematica (or elsewhere), setting up the grid and choosing the initial solution